ordrukman/GameAssist/README.md

 # GameAssist
-Android app, assisting to manage your game
+Android app, assisting to manage your game.